Financial Terms

 Dawn Raid

-Description : Quickly purchasing a large amount of shares in a target company when the markets open to gain control.
+• Description : Rapid purchase of a large amount of shares in a target company at the time the markets open to gain control.

 Reverse Merger

-Description : Acquisition where a private company buys a public company to avoid the lengthy and costly process of an IPO.
+• Description : Acquisition where a private company buys a public company to avoid the long and expensive process of an IPO.

 Governance and Management